ipilcher/fdf/README.md

 	-I.. ipset.c -lmnl
 ```

-> **NOTE:** The `-std=gnu99` option is required only with older compilers (such
-> as GCC 4.8 on CentOS 7) that do not enable C99 features by default, but it
+> **NOTE:**  The compiler options above provide maximum compatibility, across
-> does no harm on newer versions.
+> GCC versions.
 >
+> `-std=gnu99` is required only when using an older GCC version (such
+> as GCC 4.8 on CentOS 7) that does not enable C99 features by default.
+>
-> Similarly, `-Wcast-align` has no effect on platforms such as x86 that don't
+> `-Wcast-align` can help to identify alignment problems on platforms that
 > differentiate (at the instruction set level) between aligned and unaligned
 > memory access.
-It is useful, however, on platforms such as ARM that trigger a
+On these platforms, using aligned memory access instructions
+> (which are preferred for performance reasons) with an incorrectly aligned
+> address will cause a [bus error](https://en.wikipedia.org/wiki/Bus_error),
+> which will usually terminate the program.
+(Even worse, the processor may
+> simply round the address down to a correctly aligned value, which will cause
+> an incorrect memory location to be read or written.)
+Many of the RISC
+> processors in residential routers behave in one of these ways.
+>
+> x86 processors do not use different instructions for aligned and unaligned
-> bus error when aligned memory access instructions are used with an unaligned
+> memory access (although use of unaligned addresses may affect performance or
+> atomicity), so `-Wcast-align` has no effect when GCC is targeting an x86
-> address.
-(Newer versions of GCC offer a `-Wcast-align=strict` option that
+> platform.
+More recent versions of GCC support `-Wcast-align=strict`, which
-> will warn about potential alignment problems even when building for a platform
+> will cause GCC to issue alignment warnings even when it is targeting a
-> that is not affected.)
+> platform that can tolerate unaligned memory access.

 ## Configuration